 Grooming: The American Bulldog has a short coat .
 This breed of dog sheds regularly and brushing its coat regularly is a good idea.
 You can use either a bristle brush or a rubber mitt to groom your American Bulldog's coat. (my favorite grooming tool is the FURminator).
 This will ensure that your dog has a shiny coat and also keeps hair from accumulating around the house.
 Furthermore, American Bulldogs do not need bathes on a regular basis.
 Only bathe your American Bulldog when he or she needs one, over bathing can lead to dry irritated skin.

-Living Area: The ideal setting for the American Bulldog is on a farm or a home that has a large backyard.
-However, they will take to living in an apartment if they are given regular attention, stimulation and exercise (be prepared for long walks or runs).
-In fact, American Bulldogs are typically inactive within a home or apartment making them very suitable to indoor living.
-Many people actually recommend and believe that it is preferable to keep American Bulldogs indoors because they are not well equipped for the different weather elements.
+Living Area: The ideal setting for the American Bulldog is on a farm or a home that has a large yard, and we prefer homes with fenced in yards.
+However, they will take to living in an apartment if they are given regular daily attention, stimulation and exercise (be prepared for long walks or runs).
+In fact, American Bulldogs are typically inactive within a home or apartment making them very suitable to indoor living...BUT they need daily physical and mental stimulation to make a calm family member!!
+I'm going to be honest...we have taken back "problem pets" and almost always it was of no fault to the puppy or dog.
+So PLEASE make sure you and your family are able to give your puppy proper daily exercise and mental stimulation.